DevExpress-Examples/wpf-dock-layout-manager-build-a-layout-similar-to-visual-studio/Readme.md

 </dxdo:DocumentGroup>
 ```

-To arrange these elements, use a combination of vertical and horizontal <a href="https://documentation.devexpress.com/#WPF/CustomDocument6824">Layout Group</a>s.
+To arrange these elements, use a combination of vertical and horizontal [LayoutGroups](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.LayoutGroup).

 ```xaml
 <dxdo:LayoutGroup Orientation="Horizontal">